ng-bootstrap/ng-bootstrap/README.md

 [![devDependency Status](https://david-dm.org/ng-bootstrap/ng-bootstrap/dev-status.svg?branch=master)](https://david-dm.org/ng-bootstrap/ng-bootstrap#info=devDependencies)
 [![Sauce Test Status](https://saucelabs.com/browser-matrix/pkozlowski.svg)](https://saucelabs.com/u/pkozlowski)

-[Angular](https://angular.io/) widgets built from the ground up using only [Bootstrap 4](https://getbootstrap.com/) CSS with APIs designed for the Angular ecosystem.
+[Angular](https://angular.io/) widgets built from the ground up using only [Bootstrap 5](https://getbootstrap.com/) CSS with APIs designed for the Angular ecosystem.
-No dependencies on 3rd party JavaScript.

 Please check our [demo site](https://ng-bootstrap.github.io) and the list of [issues](https://github.com/ng-bootstrap/ng-bootstrap/issues) to see all the things we are working on.
 Feel free to make comments there.